A Brief History of the Shire

 The following history of the Shire provides a basic outline of the main phases in the Shire's history that are considered important.
 There are numerous sources of information that provide more specific information about the area's past and its inhabitants, such as historical societies and local libraries.

-A large part of The Hills Shire Council area occupies the Dharug Country.
+The Hills Shire Council area occupies part of the Dharug Country.
 The Dharug were the inland Aboriginal Peoples of the Sydney hinterland, making use of both the rich diversity of the Hawkesbury River food supplies and the land animals and plants of the adjacent valleys and hills.
 There are remains of their occupation throughout the Shire area.

 Traditional Aboriginal Peoples Names for the Natural Regions and Features in The Hills Shire(PDF, 154KB)